lovrosdu/klor/doc/02-syntax.md

 The active role is propagated to `<op>` and each `<expr>`.
 `<op>` is not allowed to be located at a role different from the role of the whole Klor expression.

-Function invocations use a single general communication rule.
+All function invocations use a single general communication rule.
 If `(<op> <expr>*)` is located at role `<role-2>` and any argument `<expr>` is located at a different role `<role-1>`, then `<role-1>` will have to communicate the result of `<expr>` to `<role-2>` before `<role-2>` can carry out the remainder of the computation, which is the invocation of `<op>` itself.
 For example: